rdasxy/update-repos/README.md

 update-repos
 ============

-Update all SVN and Git repositories within a directory
+Update all SVN and Git repositories within a directory.

+One Git or SVN repository per project directory assumed.